atxiii/100DaysOfOwasp/sql-injection.md

 but this time nothing.

-so there is a sqli. first I need to know length of password. so I write this:
+so there is a sqli. first I need to know length of password. so I wrote this:

 ```sql
 TrackingId=NqZivwgKPtLKDW0x' and 1<(select length(password) from user where username='administrator')--